 A walled garden, in internet terms, “... is an environment that controls the user's access to network-based content and services.”
-A walled garden keeps users from exploring outside the walls and protects against malware, phishing, and other cyber threats.
+A walled garden is used to keep users from exploring outside the walls and to protect against malware, phishing, and other cyber threats.
 According to TechTarget, “Although a walled garden does not always prevent users from navigating outside the walls, it often makes it more difficult than staying within the environment.”

 Other examples of a walled garden environment are:

 - Apple App Store and Google Play Store